We tried picking one, but landed on ten reasons.

 The solar array sends the DC electricity to a battery bank, from which the power is directed to an inverter that converts the DC electricity to AC electricity.

-Most solar arrays use micro-inverters, each optimized for an individual solar panel to maximize output.
+Most solar arrays use optimizers, each optimized for an individual solar panel to maximize output.

 A solar array often produces more electricity than you can use during the day.
 Many homeowners participate in a net metering program that directs the excess electricity to the grid for use elsewhere.